-In the absence of a waiver, a seller is liable to a purchaser for express representations made; in addition, the seller is liable that the object of purchase has no physical or legal defects which eliminate or substantially reduce its value or fitness for use.
+In the absence of a waiver, the seller is liable to the purchaser for express representations made; in addition, the seller is liable that the object of purchase has no physical or legal defects which eliminate or substantially reduce its value or fitness for use.

-In both asset and share deals, however, contracts often contain a disclaimer to all warranties with regard to physical defects of a property.
-The property is purchased "as seen."
-Exclusion and limitation of liability clauses with regard to physical defects of the property are valid only if the seller did not deceive the purchaser as to the defects.
+In both asset and share deals, however, contracts often contain a disclaimer to all warranties with regard to physical defects of the property.
+The property is purchased "as seen".
+As a consequence, the purchaser is left with the statutory warranty provisions contained in the Swiss Code of Obligations, which cannot be waived.
+In particular, exclusion and limitation of liability clauses with regard to physical defects of the property are valid only if the seller did not deceive the purchaser as to the defects.

-Important warranties relate to the correctness of rent records; the due diligence information being accurate, complete and up to date; and the absence of pending or threatened litigation with tenants, neighbours or authorities, as well as specific environmental and tax representations.
+Important warranties relate to the correctness of rent records, the due diligence information being accurate, complete and up to date, and the absence of pending or threatened litigation with tenants, neighbours or authorities, as well as specific environmental and tax representations.
 Subject to the agreed statute of limitations, the purchaser may usually claim damages from the seller in case of a breach.

-In share deals, warranties typically also relate to the correct organisation and valid existence of a company, the correct presentation of the financial statements and the title to shares.
+In corporate real estate sales, warranties typically also relate to the correct organisation and valid existence of the company, the correct presentation of the financial statements and the title to shares.